RetroPie/RetroPie-Docs/docs/PC-Engine.md

 ## CHD Archive Usage

-lr-beetle-pce-fast has support for the CHD (V5) archive format.
+lr-beetle-pce-fast and lr-beetle-supergrafx has support for the CHD (V5) archive format.

 This format will save space and allow you to keep your PC Engine CD/TurboGrafx-CD ROM folder tidy.